To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 Why this CV works

-- Bullet points in an Excel data analyst CV can be lengthy, so ensure you have the right amount of spacing between points to avoid giving employers an eye test.
+- Bullet points in an Excel data analyst resume can be lengthy so make sure you’ve got the right amount of spacing between points to avoid giving employers an eye exam.
+Use the Standout template from our library to have enough space for adding all your skills, experience, and education.

 Why this CV works